Okelm/okelm.github.io/content/blog/remote-work-so-they-love/index.md

 ### Encourage the team to record meetings

 Especially those where somebody gives instructions or an introduction to a new tool or shares knowledge.
-Nobody can memorize step by step instructions like these: [https://youtu.be/Xh2nnjttOwo](https://youtu.be/Xh2nnjttOwo)
+Nobody can memorize step by step [instructions like these](https://youtu.be/Xh2nnjttOwo).
+Sure that they become obsolete with time, but it's better to have them documented anyway.

 It would be more beneficial to record them, publish the material within the company and let people get back to it when they are in need.
 If you work remotely you might be the one who ends up using it first.